 9. As the brew approaches room temperature (below 100º F), rate sweetness, uniformity, and clean cup.

-We score the following variables using the form pictured, which is based upon a form used by Boot Coffee (also modeled on the SCAA form).
+We score the following variables using the official SCA cupping form, shown above.
 The following explanations of cup components are slightly adapted from the World Brewers Cup Rules and Regulations:

 1. Dry fragrance